Bus Bashes Riders in Mexico!

 Once upon a time in Mexico there was a happy go lucky gringo on a motorcycle (Riding a K1200 RS) and a sleepy Mexican bus driver.
 Touring through the central Mexican mountains on a motorcycle with your buddy is one of the most rewarding things one can experience, culturally and viscerally, on a motorcycle.
 My amigo, Gregory, and myself were pollinating the small villages and towns with poor Spanish and small gifts for the children such as soccer balls and cheap digital watches, when we were violently reminded of one of my grandfather’s old sayings regarding safety: “It’s the bullet you don’t see that kills you, not the one you do.”

-It was that faint echo in my mind just before I left Austin, Texas that persuaded me to purchase a pair of Bohn Bodyguard Adventure Pants.
+It was that faint echo in my mind just before I left Austin, Texas that persuaded me to purchase a pair of Bohn Armored Motorcycle Pants.
 I was concerned about the sweltering heat through the desert before getting to the cooler mountains.
 I was debating just wearing jeans that I regularly pour cold water on to keep cool, or my zip and bake leathers that turn your thighs into one of those turkey legs you buy at the circus.
-I opted at the last minute for “Adventure Pants“, the best compromise ever created.
+I opted at the last minute for “Armored Pants“, the best compromise ever created.

 One second I’m enjoying the view of expansive mesas, breathtaking mountains and flower farms, (periodically wondering if all this gear is necessary) the next second the world exploded.
 I now know what it must have been like at the very beginning of time on a motorcycle innocently riding by “The Big Bang”.
 Witnesses were using phrases such as, looked like Superman, shot out of a cannon and marionette in a washing machine.